eclipse/mosaic.website/content/get_in_contact/contact.md

         icon = "paper-plane"
 [[card]]
     subtitle = "Code & Functionalities"
-    text = "If you have any questions about functionalities, configuration or code of Eclipse MOSAIC, our Eclipse MOSAIC Mailing List is your choice."
+    text = "If you want to get in touch with the developers about our code, our Eclipse MOSAIC Mailing List is your choice."
     [card.button]
         title = "Register to Mailing List"
         url = "https://accounts.eclipse.org/mailing-list/mosaic-dev"